function-store/TD_ParHoverMIDI_VSN1/docs/user-guide.md

 - **Left Click**: Opens component parameters dialog
 - **Right Click**: Opens component UI view
 - **Middle Click**: Toggles UI coloring on/off

+---

+## Hover Timeout

+Control how long parameters remain active **after you stop hovering** over them.

+> **While Hovering**: Parameters stay active indefinitely.
+You can adjust them freely with MIDI controls.
+Timeout and sticky settings have no effect while your cursor is over a parameter.

+### Timeout Length

+Set `Hover Timeout Length` parameter (in seconds) to control what happens **after you move your cursor away**:

+- **Greater than 0**: Parameter stays active for the specified duration, then clears
+- **Set to 0**: Parameter clears immediately when you unhover

+After the timeout expires, the component returns to showing the `_HOVER_` message.

+### Sticky Parameter

+The `Sticky Par` toggle only matters **after you've moved your cursor away**.
+It controls whether MIDI adjustments extend the timeout:

+**Enabled**:
+- You move cursor away → timeout countdown starts
+- You adjust with MIDI → countdown restarts (parameter stays active longer)
+- You stop adjusting → parameter clears after timeout duration
+- Result: Parameter stays active as long as you're adjusting it

+**Disabled**:
+- You move cursor away → timeout countdown starts
+- You adjust with MIDI → countdown continues unchanged
+- Parameter clears after the original timeout, even if you're still adjusting
+- Result: Parameter has a fixed lifetime from when you unhover

+**Summary:**
+- **While hovering**: Parameters stay active indefinitely, regardless of settings
+- **After unhovering**: Timeout and sticky settings determine how long the parameter remains active
+- **In slot mode**: Parameters stay active until you deactivate the slot (timeout doesn't apply)

+---

 ## Customization Parameters